DudaRuhe/multiple_robotic_exploration/README.md

 ## How to use it
 1) Install the dependencies
 ```
-make sure your python version is 3.5
+make sure your python version is 3.5 or up
 ```
 ```
 pip install gym